Do you know what is pullet chicken? Is it different from a hen? If so, how? In this definitive guide, you will know all about pullets.

 Conclusion

-Before purchasing pullets, it really helps if you do your research.
+Before purchasing pullets, it helps if you do your research.
 Study about pullets as well as their treatment criteria as much as you can.

 You can start farming with a few healthy pullets and cockerel.
 I hope this guide helped you to understand all about pullet chicken.